gusma/electroneek-coding-challenge/README.md

 * All images should be added with Next.js’s Image component
 * There are 4 tasks in total.
 Task #2 has 2 variants - pick only one.
 That will make for 1 static and 1 dynamic block (more details in tasks #1 and 2)
 Take your time, but don’t waste too much time.
 Also, please add an amount of time it took to finish the tasks to your email.

+## Feeback for handed-in product

+> Feedback - What this code challenge needed to make it:
+> The fetch function needs validation for missing or failing data sources.

 ## Layout of a page section.
 You’ll need to create a Next.js page with a layout of a page section shown in a red border on a screenshot below.
 * H1 heading, subheading, paragraph of text and button are hard-coded string values or can be taken from the API as described in task #2 variant A
 * 3 cards can be made static for this task or dynamic as described in task #2 variant B
 * You can skip logos located next to the button

-> Feedback - What this code challenge needed to make it.
-> The fetch function needs validation for missing or failing data sources.

 ### Fetch data from the API
 Pick one of the variants below: